Fondant Rose Ruffle Cake - Cake Decorating Tutorial

 Make the center

-Now your Rose center is done .
-So make the outside petals.
-I added one more ruffle to this one before I moved on to make the next Rose.
+- Continue to make the outside petals.
+I added one more ruffle to this one before I moved on to make the next ruffle rose.

-You see these gaps?
+- You see these gaps?
 Just fill them with more ruffles.
-You can continue to make them swirling around the roses or just fill the gaps with neatly tucked ruffles like I am doing here.
+You can continue to make them spriralling around the roses or just fill the gaps with neatly tucked ruffles like I am doing here.